-Which brings me to cardio.
+This brings me to cardio.

 This blog has been dismissive of the role of cardio training for a decade.
 My view on the topic has been it is completely unnecessary.
 Just build your muscles and go for walks.
 The strength gains you make in the gym will make any form of cardiovascular training easier.
 This is true, but that isn’t the full picture.

 My belief that cardio isn’t needed for health just got rattled really hard this week.
-That will be a topic that I will explore in more detail later, but first I need to examine how I became so certain on something that appears to be wrong.
+That will be a topic that I will explore in more detail later, but first I need to examine how I became so certain about something that appears to be wrong.